 Rykie (0823383507) does not advertise and have guests only by word of mouth.
 It is situated on a farm with cows sleeping in front of our room.
 A very relaxed feel with birdsong all day long.
 Just as I like it.

-Yes these are goats on the wall outside…
+Yes, these are goats on the wall outside…

 I have also been getting back on my yoga mat this week and I feel well nurtured.
 It is so important for us to take the best care of ourselves.
-When I got sick , I started looking into this again and were reminded by attending a sweat lodge.
+When I got sick, I started looking into this again and were reminded by attending a sweat lodge.

-…but first we made a turn in Dullstroom on Saturday…
+…but first, we made a turn in Dullstroom on Saturday…

 We have forever been curious about the town Dullstroom as we are always just shooting pass off to another site with workmen and trailer.

-How blessed we felt to at last be able to visit this town while the men were working on site close by.
+How blessed we felt to at last be able to visit this town while the men were working on-site close by.

 It is a lovely little town, with a feel much like Clarence.
 We ate pancakes and then we visited some friends on a farm in Tonteldoos.
-Johan and Karen clearly has carved themselves a magnificent way of life and we enjoyed bathing in the luxury of a peaceful few hours before we had to fetch the workmen from site…
+Johan and Karen clearly have carved themselves a magnificent way of life and we enjoyed bathing in the luxury of a peaceful few hours before we had to fetch the workmen from the site…